 - Public, fee-based covered car parks in Orléans

-- Hotel underground car park approx. EUR 40 per week in Tours.
+- Multy-storey car park at the hotel approx. EUR 40 to EUR 45per week in Tours.
 No reservation possible.

 - On weekends direct train connections, bikes can be taken free of charge, from St. Nazaire via Tours to Orléans